 What to Wear / Bring

 To begin with if your child has already been a member of the cubs then he/she can simply wear their uniform.
 If not then don’t worry, the uniform will only be required when he formally joins the troop, after around six weeks.
 Once we have started the night with flag-break the Scouts change into old clothes to protect their uniform.
-Uniform consists of a green shirt and blue trousers both can be bought in Preston at "Bang Bang" in the St. Johns shopping centre.
-The neckerchief is bought from the group.
+Uniform consists of a green shirt and blue trousers both can be bought in Preston at the school uniform shops or from our district Scout shop (ask for details).
+The neckerchief is provided by the group.

 It is best to send your child with a coat / waterproof / hat / gloves etc. – Just because it’s cold or wet we might still go outside.

 You will not need any special equipment to begin with but basic camping equipment will be needed for camps.